The story of HOPES

-HOPES-LEB provides a broad spectrum of up to 1,000 scholarships for vulnerable young Lebanese and refugees from Syria.
+HOPES-LEB provides a broad spectrum of up to 1,000 scholarships for vulnerable young Lebanese and refugees in Lebanon.
 Students benefit from preparation courses for higher education, university studies (Bachelor and Masters) and further postgraduate courses to increase their employability and entrepreneurial chances.

 Funding for Training and Capacity Building:

 HOPES-LEB is a continuation of the HOPES Project

 HOPES-LEB is a continuation of the HOPES (Higher and Further Education Opportunities and Perspectives for Syrians) project, funded by the European Union, through the EU’s Regional Trust Fund in Response to the Syrian Crisis, the ‘EU Madad Fund’, and implemented by the German Academic Exchange Service (DAAD), British Council, Campus France, and Nuffic.

 It aims to provide better access to quality further and higher education opportunities for refugees of post-secondary-age from Syria as well as young people in the host communities affected by the high influx of refugees in Egypt, Iraq, Jordan, Lebanon and Turkey.

 HOPES was a €12 million multifaceted project implemented from 2016 until 2020 and which provided full academic scholarships at bachelor’s and master’s levels, university based English-language and study skills courses, academic counselling, funding for innovative short-term education projects and national and regional stakeholder dialogues.

 More Information about the EU Regional Trust Fund in response to the Syrian crisis, the EU Madad Fund: